beegary/beegary/README.md

 - 👋 Hi, I’m @beegary
 - 👀 I’m interested in Healthcare IT
-- 🌱 I'm a self-taught coder and have dabled in a number of languages.
+- 🌱 I'm a self-taught coder and have dabbled in a number of languages.

 <!---
 beegary/beegary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.